 GNI has published the Assessment Toolkit, a common methodology to be used by all assessors drawing from the Global Reporting Initiative, UNGPs, and previous assessments.
-This cycle of assessment will take place in two groups to better serve the growing number and diversity of companies being assessed.
+The GNI Board will review company assessments on a rolling basis across its first three meetings in 2019.

 In accordance with GNI’s Governance Charter, and following extensive deliberations and consultations, GNI is pleased to publish updates we have made to the GNI Principles for Freedom of Expression and Privacy and the Implementation Guidelines.